nixphp/queue/README.md

 This queues the job and immediately runs it in the background via a short-lived CLI process.

-Great for use cases like emails, logging, or notifications - without blocking the current request.
+Great for use cases like emails, logging, or notifications, without blocking the current request.

 ---